MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 What UX feature does this provide for your app?

-What is "request", what is a "web resource request", what is a "web resource", & "response", when use them?

 During navigation among URIs, use the `WebResourceRequested` event and the `WebResourceResponseReceived` event.

-*  There are 3 main APIs involved:
+### How your host app, the WebView2 control, and the HTTP server interact

+What is a "request", what is a "web resource request", what is a "web resource", & "response", when are they used?

+The WebView2 control sits in between your host app and the HTTP server.
+Your host app sends a request to the WebView2 control, which sends the request to the HTTP server.
+The HTTP server sends a response to the WebView2 control, which sends the response to your host app.
+The

+There are 3 main APIs involved:<!--true? what are the 3? what kind are they (differs between plats/langs?) -->  <!-- list the actual specific C# then C++ method names-->
 *  Add
+   * [ICoreWebView2::add_WebResourceRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2#add_webresourcerequested) - Adds an event handler for the WebResourceRequested event.
 *  Remove
-   *  navigate
+   * [ICoreWebView2::remove_WebResourceRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2#remove_webresourcerequested) - Removes an event handler.
+*  Navigate <!-- Not a navigation event -->

 *   Lets you customize network request handling of sending requests and responses.